undiescoverd/leave-tracker-app/docs/development-progress.md

 - Database schema supports all current features
 - API responses are standardized and consistent
 - Error handling is comprehensive and user-friendly
+- Next.js 15 compatibility ensured for all routes
-- Ready for frontend completion and user testing
+- Ready for final UI component implementation